ParisMonson/CV/README.md

 ## Hobbies

-I like to play video games, Chess and go to the gym.
-Also interested in current affairs.
+I am constantly finding new things that interest me and my interest's are always evolving.
+I have recently started playing Chess and am obsessed about it at the moment!
+I like to meditate and go to the gym before I start my day and am really interested in learning about the world in general so podcasts like the Lex Fridman podcast are a regular listen for me.